hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ### Multi-column

-Grouping form elements horizontally creates a multi-column layout within the form.
+Horizontal sets of form elements creates a multi-column layout within the form.

 !!!
 Do